How to Prepare for an Office Move – Moving into New Office

 In other words, a completely new lease arrangement with the landlord of vacant premises.
 Terms for this will usually be negotiated between agents acting for the landlord and the tenant and the agreed terms will very much reflect what is the usual market practice at the time.
 The landlord will want to settle a fully repairing and insuring lease for a reasonably long certain term, whereas the tenant will often want more flexibility.

 The following areas are often points for negotiation with a new lease on an office:

 - Length of term – leases with a term of over 7 years require registration at the Land Registry.

-- Rent – a more ‘tenant friendly’ lease may result in a higher rent.
-Any rent-free period to reflect the cost of tenant’s fit-out works may be negotiated.
+- Rent – a more ‘tenant friendly’ lease may result in higher rent.
+Any rent-free period to reflect the cost of the tenant’s fit-out works may be negotiated.

-- Repair liability – this will depend on the existing condition of the premises and if condition is poor at the outset the parties might agree a lower standard of repair e.g. ‘good repair’ or agree that the repair liability be limited by reference to a schedule of condition which the parties will agree and attach to the lease.
+- Repair liability – this will depend on the existing condition of the premises and if the condition is poor at the outset the parties might agree to a lower standard of repair e.g. ‘good repair’ or agree that the repair liability is limited by reference to a schedule of condition which the parties will agree and attach to the lease.